zaiisao/Documentation/en/Interactive Broadcast/role_web.md

 	```

-- `client.subscribe`: Subscribe to the remote stream
+- `client.subscribe`: Subscribe to the remote stream.

 	```
 		client.on('stream-added', function (evt) {